 The risks associated with human rights were assessed within risk management process for 100% of processes.
-Risks associated with human rights were assessed in the context of the risk management process in 100% of processes.

 Human Rights policy

 The new Human Rights policy, as set forth in the 2018-2020 Sustainability Plan, was approved in October 2020.
 With this policy, the Company aims to protect and promote human rights when carrying out its company activities and in every context in which it operates through the strict observance of the laws in all countries in which it operates and adopt and apply its internal codes of conduct.
 The policy sets out the principles contained in the Universal Declaration of the United Nations, in the United Nations Guiding Principles on Business and Human Rights, in the Conventions of the International Labour Organisation, in the OCSE Guidelines, in the Charter of Fundamental Rights of the European Union and in the Group's Code of Ethics.
 The main principles of the policy concern: